Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 ## Compile the sample

 * Download the content of this repository to your development PC.
-You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client (`git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`)
+You can do that by either downloading and extracting this [ZIP file](https://github.com/Azure-Samples/azure-ai-vision-sdk/archive/master.zip), or cloning this repository using a Git client: `git clone https://github.com/Azure-Samples/azure-ai-vision-sdk.git`

 * Navigate to the `linux` folder of this sample, where this `README.md` file is located